MoisesFGNeto/E-commerce-Front/README.md

 **Caution: Do not use real payment information while testing.
 Use only the provided test card details to ensure a secure testing experience.**

-Click [here](https://e-commerce-front-2023.vercel.app/) to access the project.
+Click [here](https://e-commerce-front-2023.vercel.app/) to see the demo.